ashokkmt/lfs-automation/SCRIPTS.md

 - Mounts `proc`, `sysfs`, and `tmpfs` for a working chroot environment
 - Ensures `/dev/shm` is properly mounted

-This script is used by `lfs_part2.sh` to create suitable environment and mounts for changing root.
+This script is used by `lfs_part2.sh` to create a suitable environment and mounts for changing root.

 ## 9. `teardownroot.sh`
 This script cleanly exits the LFS chroot environment.